 During this developmental period, Rembrandt completed a series of paintings depicting the five senses, which include "A Peddlar Selling Spectacles (Allegory of Sight)," "Three Singers (Allegory of Hearing)," "Unconscious Patient (Allegory of Smell)," "Stone Operation (Allegory of Touch)," and a painting that is now lost "(Allegory of Taste)."
 These are the earliest surviving works of the master, and they are all uniform in size.
 They are painted in oils on oak panels measuring 8.3 by 7.1 inches.
 Three figures appear in each work.
 Only one is signed with the initials RHF, or Rembrandt Harmenzoon fecit," which translates as, "Rembrandt, son of Harmen, made this."
 Interestingly, this particular painting was considered lost until it surfaced in New Jersey in 2015.

-In 1629, Rembrandt received his first major commissions, which came from state secretary Constantjin Huygens and the court of the Hague.
-These works caught the admiration of Prince Frederik Hendrik, who would purchase many additional Rembrandt paintings in future years.
+In 1629, Rembrandt received his first major commissions, which came from Constantjin Huygens and the court of the Hague.
+These works caught the admiration of Prince Frederick Hendrik, who would purchase many additional Rembrandt paintings in future years.

 During his early career, Rembrandt also began producing etchings and is credited with elevating the craft into art.
 The first etching appearing around 1626, and the artist continued developing this type of work until he had to sell his printing press in 1660.